 - 2 teaspoons honey

-Place wine, water, and yeast in a large bowl; whisk until combined.
-Mix in honey, salt, and 1 tablespoon olive oil.
-Add 1 cup of flour and mix with a wooden spoon until it becomes a loose batter.
+- Place wine, water, and yeast in a large bowl; whisk until combined.
+Stir in honey, salt, and 1 tablespoon olive oil.
+Mix in 1 cup of flour with a wooden spoon until it becomes a loose batter.
 Add 2 more cups of flour and stir for 2-3 minutes.
 Incorporate as much flour as you can with the wooden spoon.

-Let vegetables cool enough to peel garlic and remove seeds and charred skin from the peppers.
+- Let vegetables cool enough to peel garlic and remove seeds and charred skin from the peppers.
 Then transfer all vegetables to a blender or food processor.
 Blend until smooth (be sure to leave space for steam to vent when blending hot ingredients).
 Next, blend in lime juice and zest, cilantro, and honey.
 (Can be made 2 days ahead.
 Cover and chill.)
+Makes about 2 ½ cups.

-Serve with chips, or over steak, chicken, pork, fish or seafood.
+- Use as sauce on Mexican Pizza or serve with chips, over steak, chicken, pork, fish and seafood.
 It’s even great on omelets!
-Leftover sauce can be frozen in a freezer bag up to 3 months.
-Thaw and reheat on medium-low when ready to use.
+Leftover sauce can be frozen up to 3 months.